VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-despoina.md

 ### User Story [#129]: Sharing database tables and data via docker-compose.yml
 In order to address some of the issues I encountered during the development process, I decided to implement a solution that would ensure persistence of data in MariaDB when using Docker.
 Initially, I faced challenges with maintaining the database content across container restarts, as well as managing large commits due to changes in the MariaDB data files.
 Through researching for my learning story, I found an effective solution using Docker volumes and initialization scripts.

+1. Data storage Issue:
+Previously, whenever I stopped or deleted the Docker container, I would lose all the data stored in the MariaDB database.
+To resolve this, I implemented a solution by creating a data folder named mariadb_data.
+This folder is used to store all the necessary SQL files and data needed by MariaDB.
+By using a Docker volume, I ensured that data stored in mariadb_data persists even when the container is deleted or rebuilt.

+To verify that it works, I tested it by deleting the container, initializing it again, and rebuilding the Docker service.
+I confirmed that all the rows inserted into the database remained intact, and the tables were still available.